What are the language classes?

-We aim to run groups at 3 levels: Beginners, Intermediate and Advanced.
+We aim to run groups at 3 levels: Beginners, Intermediate and Advanced and Just for Fun.
 If you wish to attend a class and are unsure of your level just show up and your group leader will be able to help you figure out if you’re in the right group.

 When are the group meetings and where are they?